 a.
-Provide the minimum number of students that the State determines are necessary to be included to carry out the requirements of any describe how the State will choose which exception applies to a provisions under Title I, Part A of the ESEA that require disaggregation of information by each subgroup of students for accountability purposes.
+Provide the minimum number of students that the State determines are necessary to be included to carry out the requirements of any provisions under Title I, Part A of the ESEA that require disaggregation of information by each subgroup of students for accountability purposes.